DefectDojo/django-DefectDojo/docs/content/en/connecting_your_tools/parsers/generic_findings_import.md

 - Active: Indicator if the finding is active.
 Must be empty, TRUE or FALSE
 - Verified: Indicator if the finding has been verified.
 Must be empty, TRUE, or FALSE
 - FalsePositive: Indicator if the finding is a false positive.
 Must be TRUE, or FALSE.
-- Duplicate:Indicator if the finding is a duplicate.
+- Duplicate: Indicator if the finding is a duplicate.
 Must be TRUE, or FALSE

 The CSV expects a header row with the names of the attributes.